 The more someone hates the idea of watching themselves speak, the more beneficial they usually find it if they eventually do.

-But it’s a quite brilliant way to learn how to be better, and everyone can be better at speaking than they are currently.
+But watching yourself back is a quite brilliant way to learn how to be better, and everyone can be better at speaking than they are currently.

 9. Get someone to give you honest feedback